niguang-arrow/DownMak/Reading/GCC.md

 + `*.a` : archive file

 + `*.so`: shared object

++ `-DNAME`: The gcc option defines a preprocessor macro `NAME` from the command line.

++ `-E`: see the effect of the preprocessor on source files directly.

++ `-save-temps`: The preprocessed system header files usually generate a lot of output.
+This can be saved more conveniently in a `*.i` file using the gcc `-save-temps` option.

++ `-g`: GCC provides the `-g` debug option to store additional debugging information in object files and executables.

++ `-OLEVEL`: An optimization level is chosen with the command line option `-OLEVEL`, where `LEVEL` is a number from 0 to 3. default is 0.

++ `cpp`: the GNU preprocessor

 + Integers and floating-point numbers are stored in different formats in memory, and generally occupy different numbers of bytes.